 In a previous post about laughter, I mentioned the quote, “The problem with your family is they judge happiness by laughter.”

-So, while it’s true that laughter doesn’t = true happiness.
+It’s true that laughter doesn’t simply equal true happiness.
 For example, a bitter cackle or a sinister snicker is empty of joy, yet still a laugh.
 But when there’s love…laughter and love are the quintessential complimentary team.

 When times are good, the laughter flows easily like a rushing creek in the spring.
 When times are hard, laughter in a house with love is truly medicine, nourishment, and relief.
 I’ve been hungry but still happy, when I lived in a house with love and laughter.

-I’ve also lived in a privileged space without want, but it included biting words, and was missing thoughtfulness and respectfulness.
+I’ve also lived in a privileged space without want, but it included biting words, and missed thoughtfulness and respectfulness.
 I chose hungry (again) rather than live without the fullness that laughter and love together to bring.

 My wish for everyone, really, is a home with the laughter that fills you, warms you, hugs you.